 I have over 40 publications in the broad area of design for sustainability.

 I welcome PhD applications in any of the above areas.
 I am particularly interested in research ideas that develop the ideas, theory and practice of design ecologies, sustainable transition, design and sufficiency and ecoliteracy for sustainable innovation.
-Informtion about full-time and part-time studentships in Design, funded by the AHRC's Open-Oxford-Cambridge Doctoral training Programme (DTP) can be found here
+Information about full-time and part-time studentships in Design, funded by the AHRC's Open-Oxford-Cambridge Doctoral training Programme (DTP) can be found here

 I currently supervise two PhD students and have supervised five candidates to successful completion.
-I have examined 13 PhDs in the UK and abroad.
+I have examined 17 PhDs in the UK and abroad.

 I am a member of the AHRC Design Leadership Fellowship Advisory Group.
-I am also a member of the Peer Review Colleges for the AHRC and EPSRC and I regularly review papers for a number of key design journals.
-I am also the Membership Secretary and Council Member of the Design Research Society and the lead convener of the DRS Sustainability Special Interest Group..
+I am also a member of the Peer Review Colleges for the AHRC and EPSRC and I regularly review papers for a number of key design and sustainability journals.
+I am the Membership Secretary and Council Member of the Design Research Society and the lead convener of the DRS Sustainability Special Interest Group..

 I was a member of the OU's REF 2014 panel for the Arts and Design submission (UoA34) responsible for reviewing papers and constructing REF narratives.